Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the Replicated items blade, a callout points to the status of 0 percent synchronized.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image133.png "Replicated items blade")

 64. Select **OnPremVM**.
 Review the Replication details for **OnPremVM**.
-Once the VM has replicated the selections across the top menu bar of the dashboard will allow you to work with this VM.
+Once the VM has replicated, the selections across the top menu bar of the dashboard will allow you to work with this VM.

     ![In the Replicated items blade, a callout points to the status of Protected.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image134.png "Replicated items blade")

 **Note**: It will take about 15 minutes for the VM to replicate, so you can move on and come back to review the environment later.

 65. Scroll down and review the Infrastructure view of the BCDR environment you have created for **OnPremVM**.
-You can select **Hyper-V Virtual Machine** review what is protected.
+You can select **Hyper-V Virtual Machine** to review what is protected.

     ![In the Infrastructure view, Hyper-V Virtual machine and Log storage accounts are in On-premises, and connect to Azure Site Recovery and Storage accounts in Azure.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image135.png "Infrastructure view")